zhaofenqiang/Spherical_U-Net/README.md

 ```
 python predict.py -hemi left -l 7 -in_folder in_folder -out_folder out_folder
 ```
-You can also view the help of the whole usage of this command by running
+You can also view the help information of the whole usage of this command by running
 ```
 python predict.py -h
 ```